Shake it to the Max? Using the \(\ell_\infty\) norm for Synthetic Control Methods

 from the command line or within your virtual Python environment.
 To run the model, users provide a panel data frame along with the outcome variable, a treatment indicator, a unit identifier, and a time variable.
 Optional configuration includes whether to display plots, save results, and customize the colors of treated and counterfactual series are also present.

 Modeling options are controlled via the models_to_run dictionary, where a run: bool specifies whether the model is estimated.
 Relaxed SCM estimators are specified by the "RELAXED" key, with the type of relaxation chosen through the relaxation parameter.
-Options include l2 for standard Euclidean relaxation, entropy for entropy-based relaxation, and el for elementwise (max-norm) relaxation.
+Options include l2 for standard Euclidean relaxation, entropy for entropy-based relaxation, and el for empirical likelihood relaxation.
 The relaxation strength is controlled by the tau parameter, which can be provided explicitly (in which case no cross-validation is performed) or selected via cross-validation over a grid of candidate values.
 The number of candidate taus is controlled by n_taus, and the number of cross-validation folds by n_splits.

-Elastic Net SCM estimators are specified by the "ELASTIC" key and combine L1 with either \(\ell_2\) or \(\ell_\infty\) penalties on donor weights via second_norm="l2" or second_norm="L1_INF".
+Elastic Net SCM estimators are specified by the "ELASTIC" key and combine L1 with either \(\ell_2\) or \(\ell_\infty\) penalties on donor weights via enet_type="L1_L2" or enet_type="L1_INF".
 The alpha parameter controls the mixture between L1 and the second norm, while lambda controls the overall penalty strength.
 If lambda is zero, no cross-validation is performed.
 If lambda is provided but alpha is not, cross-validation is performed over alpha, and vice versa.
 An optional intercept can be added via fit_intercept.

 The feasible set for the donor weights is specified via the constraint_type parameter.
 Users may select unit, simplex, affine, nonneg, or unconstrained.
+These are defined as follows:

 Relaxation methods like entropy and el are simplex weights by definition.
 Once the configuration is set, calling RESCM(config).fit() estimates the selected models on the pre-treatment period and produces counterfactual predictions for both pre- and post-treatment periods.
 The output is an EstimatorResults object containing separate results for relaxed and elastic SCMs (depending on what the user specifies), including donor weights, time series of observed and counterfactual outcomes, and fit diagnostics such as pre- and post-treatment RMSE.
 To date, this is the most flexible class of estimators mlsynth provides.

-/opt/hostedtoolcache/Python/3.13.11/x64/lib/python3.13/site-packages/cvxpy/problems/problem.py:1539: UserWarning:
+/opt/hostedtoolcache/Python/3.13.12/x64/lib/python3.13/site-packages/mlsynth/utils/optutils.py:174: UserWarning:

 Solution may be inaccurate.
 Try another solver, adjusting the solver settings, or solve with verbose=True for more information.

-/opt/hostedtoolcache/Python/3.13.11/x64/lib/python3.13/site-packages/cvxpy/problems/problem.py:1539: UserWarning:
+/opt/hostedtoolcache/Python/3.13.12/x64/lib/python3.13/site-packages/mlsynth/utils/optutils.py:174: UserWarning:

 Solution may be inaccurate.
 Try another solver, adjusting the solver settings, or solve with verbose=True for more information.